ibm-cloud-docs/assistant/dialog-actions.md

 ```
 {: codeblock}

 For a client type programmatic call, you can pass information about error processing by defining a context variable, such as `action_error`.
-You can pass it back to the service as part of the result variable.
+You can pass it back to your assistant as part of the result variable.
 Then, you can display a response only if no errors were encountered by defining a response condition like this:

 ```bash
   $forecast_result.action_error == null